rspring/Esphome-Growatt/README.md

     inverter_module_temp:
       name: "Inverter Module Temp"
 ```

+## Connect to Inverter and watch the logging in Home Assistant
 Now connect the thing to the Growatt Inverter and power the D1 mini from a usb charger.
 Back in Home Assistant's ESPHome page, the tile provides the log function:

 ![log](https://github.com/rspring/Esphome-Growatt/assets/6276750/b616bd28-6c85-4dc5-b73f-8ff885e9e7cc)

+## Wow!
+A new ESPHome device is detected in the integrations panel
 This is all the magic to setup the Wemos D1 Mini to listen via the RS458 to TTL module.
 In Home Assistant's settings -> integration page, the tile ESPhome will now detect the new 'Growatt' device, holding all the sensors:

 ![esphome](https://github.com/rspring/Esphome-Growatt/assets/6276750/d6d347d6-78ed-4b00-973b-49f3719210bf)